rahulmllvrp/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com w/johndoe.com b/100` : Adds a contact named `John Doe` to the AbsolutSin-ema.
+   * `add n/John Doe p/98765432 e/johnd@example.com w/johndoe.com b/100` : Adds a contact named `John Doe` to the AbsolutSin-ema with a cost of 100.

    * `delete 3` : Deletes the 3rd contact shown in the current list.